IBM/db2forzosdeveloperextension-about/docs/the-basics/creating-a-database-connection.md

 - If you want to include [additional properties](https://www.ibm.com/support/knowledgecenter/SSEPEK_13.0.0/java/src/tpc/imjcc_r0052607.html) in your database connection, open the **Optional** tab and enter the property name and assign it a value.
 Select the checkbox to the left of a property to include it in a database connection.
 Click the blue plus sign (**+**) to add a new line.

 - Use the **Tuning** tab to specify a SQL Tuning Services server and to associate a tuning connection profile with a Db2 connection.
-See [Setting up a basic SQL tuning environment]({{site.baseurl}}/docs/tuning-sql-queries/setting-up-a-basic-tuning-environment.html) for more information.
+See [Setting up an SQL Tuning Services environment]({{site.baseurl}}/docs/tuning-sql-queries/setting-up-a-tuning-environment.html) for more information.

 When you're done, click **Finish**.
 If your database connection was created successfully, it'll be added to the **DB2 FOR Z/OS CONNECTIONS**  view.